 PRINCIPLE 1: Nonviolence is a way of life for courageous people.

 Philosopher-theologian Josiah Royce, who founded the Fellowship of Reconciliation, coined the term Beloved Community in the early 20th century.
-It was Dr. Martin Luther King, Jr., a member of the Fellowship of Reconciliation, who popularized the term and invested it with a deeper meaning.
-It is this vision we pursue in our work at Community Preparatory School.
+Dr. Martin Luther King, Jr., a member of the Fellowship of Reconciliation, popularized the term and invested it with a deeper meaning.
+We pursue this vision in our work at Community Preparatory School.

 This does not happen just because we wish it to be—Beloved Community means work!

-At Community Prep, we are working to bring Beloved Community into being in our own school by using the six steps of peaceful conflict reconciliation for our interpersonal conflicts and in our relationship with the larger community.
-It is ongoing, daily, difficult work we are committed to as a school.
+At Community Prep, we are working to create a Beloved Community in our school by using the six steps of peaceful conflict reconciliation to resolve interpersonal conflicts and improve our relationships with the larger community.
+This is ongoing, daily, difficult work we are committed to as a school.